michd/synth.michd.me/content/module/adsr-eg.md

 You can also watch a [Quick demo video](https://www.youtube.com/watch?v=LQK_8QNw8T4) over on Youtube, where I have one ADSR generator control filter cutoff, and the other amplitude.

 I hope the article has been informative.
-You can send me feedback through Twitter [@MichDdev](https://twitter.com/MichDdev), where we can also find other ways for lengthier feedback.
+You can send me feedback through Mastodon [@MichDdev](https://mastodon.social/@MichDdev), where we can also find other ways for lengthier feedback.
 I regularly post pictures of my synth DIY stuff in progress on there too.